-Winlink (https://winlink.org, https://wikipedia.org/wiki/Winlink) is “a worldwide radio messaging system that uses amateur-band radio frequencies to provide radio interconnection services that include email with attachments, position reporting, weather bulletins, emergency relief communications, and message relay.
+Winlink (https://winlink.org) is “a worldwide radio messaging system that uses amateur-band radio frequencies to provide radio interconnection services that include email with attachments, position reporting, weather bulletins, emergency relief communications, and message relay.
 The system is built and administered by volunteers and administered by the Amateur Radio Safety Foundation Inc., an American charitable entity and 501c(3) non-profit organization.”

-Local access to Winlink in Central Virginia is provided via the W4UVA-10 (145.510 MHz) Winlink RMS Gateway at the Amateur Radio Club at the University of Virginia (UVa), located on Observatory Hill (also known as Mt.
-Jefferson) on the UVa Grounds in Charlottesville; WR4CV-10 (145.550 MHz) at the Central Virginia Repeater Association (CVRA) site at Wintergreen; and KE4LWT-10 (145.730 MHz) south of Ruckersville.
-Combined coverage is something like:
+Local access to Winlink in Central Virginia is provided via the W4UVA-10 (145.510/441.025 MHz) Winlink RMS Gateway at the Amateur Radio Club at the University of Virginia (UVa), located on Observatory Hill (also known as Mt.
+Jefferson) on the UVa Grounds in Charlottesville; WR4CV-10 (145.070/441.075 MHz) at the Central Virginia Repeater Association (CVRA) site at Wintergreen; and KE4LWT-10 (145.010 MHz) south of Ruckersville.

-Send me a test message to my Winlink address, KQ9P.
+Give Winlink a try and send a test message to my Winlink address, KQ9P.